trussworks/Engineering-Playbook/docs/appeng/adrs/0006-web-development-framework-preference.md

 - `-` Not opinionated, this lack of structure can make it more difficult to keep team(s) on the same page around specific practices and approaches.
 - `-` Minimialist framework, so lacking in some batteries included features, leaving projects to choose other tools to add on with it.
 - `-` If we're abdiding by prior ADRs it would mean using Typescript, which may have some learning curve for folks coming in without that background.

+### Vue.js with Node.js

+#### Pros

+- `+` One programming language for both frontend and backend.
+- `+` Node.js can be strong on concurrent request handling.
+- `+` Considerable library/tooling support
+- `+` Modular architecture can be useful for microservices
+- `+` Strong community support

+#### Cons

+- `-` Projects have to figure out security implementation, which could introduce additional risk.
+- `-` Server side rendering is possible but may be complex to set up and use
+- `-` The flexibility this combination allows for may also allow for complexity creep.
+- `-` Dependency management and keeping both parts of the stack in sync may introduct additional overhead.

+### React with Node.js

+#### Pros

+- `+` One programming language for both frontend and backend.
+- `+` Node.js can be strong on concurrent request handling.
+- `+` Considerable library/tooling support
+- `+` Strong community support

+#### Cons

+- `-` Projects have to figure out security implementation, which could introduce additional risk.
+- `-` React can have a steep learning curve when coming from other frameworks.
+- `-` Server side rendering is possible but may be complex to set up and use
+- `-` The flexibility this combination allows for may also allow for complexity creep.
+- `-` Dependency management and keeping both parts of the stack in sync may introduct additional overhead.